jellyfin-archive/jellyfin-docs/docs/administrator-docs/building.md

     * The `-InstallFFMPEG` flag will automatically pull the stable `ffmpeg` binaries appropriate to your architecture (x86/x64 only for now) from [Zeranoe](https://ffmpeg.zeranoe.com/builds/) and place them in your Jellyfin directory.

-    * The '-InstallNSSM' flag will automatically pull the stable `nssm` binary appropriate to your architecture (x86/x64 only for now) from [NSSM's Website](https://nssm.cc/) and place it in your Jellyfin directory.
+    * The `-InstallNSSM` flag will automatically pull the stable `nssm` binary appropriate to your architecture (x86/x64 only for now) from [NSSM's Website](https://nssm.cc/) and place it in your Jellyfin directory.

 6. (Optional) Use [NSSM](https://nssm.cc/) to configure Jellyfin to run as a service